werg/snuboard/Readme.md

 #### Clojure backend

-See the [Readme](snuback/Readme.md) file in the backend folder snuback.
+See the [Readme](snuback/Readme.md) file in the backend folder `snuback/`.

+## Development

+### Important quirks

+#### Modifications and reloading

+While using SS 0.2.x, if you update/change anything in `lib/` (at least for client side) you will have to manually remove precompiled contents from the `public/assets/` folder in order to have it included upon page-load

+    rm public/assets/*

+If you change client-side `*.coffee` files you can simply reload the web-browser for changes to take effect.
+This does not (yet) work for server-side code.

 ### Debugging